wrpc/wrpc.github.io/README.md

 ### What is wrpc?

-wrpc supports both grpc and http json rpc.
+wrpc widely supports both grpc and http json rpc.

 ### Feature